 Tim is frequently invited to speak before audiences ranging from anesthesiologists to business professionals to other lawyers.
 He has given presentations on aviation litigation and mass disasters before audiences in New York, Miami, London and Shanghai.
 Specifically, in February 2012, Tim lectured on the profound effects 9/11 has had on the aviation industry and aviation litigation to the International Air Transport Association Legal Symposium in Shanghai.
 Tim also presented on litigating cases in the United States at the 2012 Cross Border Personal Injury Seminar in London.
 As a recognized authority in the legal field, Tim also speaks regularly to members of the American Bar Association, Illinois Trial Lawyers’ Association, and Chicago Bar Association on a wide range of legal topics, including the benefits of mock juries, jury research, professionalism, Medicare, aviation, medical malpractice, and evidentiary issues.
 As a fellow of the Pound Civil Justice Institute, Tim also moderated a forum for state appellate court judges at the American Association of Justice Convention.

-Widely published, Tim has authored numerous articles on varying legal topics.
+Widely published, Tim has authored numerous articles on varying legal topics, including the rules of evidence.
 For instance, Tim has published multiple articles on the proper measure of damages for property damage on the ground in the wake of his work on the 9/11 litigation.
 Tim’s work on jury research can also be found in the American Bar Association’s publication for the Tort Trial and Insurance Practice Section.

 Holding a number of prestigious faculty appointments, Tim regularly donates his time to assist law students and other lawyers.
 Tim is an Instructor of Trial Advocacy at the Trial Advocacy Institute at the University of Virginia Law School.
 He has also taught trial advocacy for the National College of District Attorneys and National Advocacy Center, and is a former instructor for the Illinois Federal Bar Training Course.

-Away from work, Tim was also elected as Board Chair of Lawyers Lend-A-Hand, a foundation which provides grants to mentor programs dedicated to serving Chicago’s underprivileged youth.
-He is also a Board Member of the Western Springs Foundation for Educational Excellence, a non-profit, volunteer organization, raising funds to enhance the education of D101 students.
+Away from work, Tim was previously served as Board Chair of Lawyers Lend-A-Hand, a foundation which provides grants to mentor programs dedicated to serving Chicago’s underprivileged youth.
+He also served as a Board Member of the Western Springs Foundation for Educational Excellence, a non-profit, volunteer organization, raising funds to enhance the education of D101 students.
 He is a supporter of the Public Justice Foundation, which is devoted to advocating for the public interest and helping ordinary people combat injustice by providing them with access to the courts.